- Office: NOR 117

 Mr. Anctil is also the owner of a 1200 square foot state-of-the-art digital recording studio where he has produced CD and DVD projects since 1998 in various genres including opera, choral, rock and jazz.

 As an active musician, she is currently a member of the SaxQuad saxophone quartet, the Ensemble à vents de Sherbrooke, and she leads her own trio, Luasc, in which she combines her beloved traditional Celtic music with Jazz.
-In the course of her career, she has performed in Québec, but also in France and on international waters, and she shared the stage with such great as Dan Bigras, Dawn Taylor Watson, Guido Basso et John Pizzarelli.
-Ms. Breton has over thirteen years of experience teaching music at all levels, from kindergarten to university.
+In the course of her career, she has performed in Québec, but also in France, in Ireland and on international waters.
+She shared the stage with such great as Dan Bigras, Dawn Taylor Watson, Guido Basso et John Pizzarelli.
+Ms. Breton has over fifteen years of experience teaching music at all levels, from kindergarten to university.
 She has been a tutor at Bishop’s since 2011.

 (B.A.
 University of Ottawa; B.Mus. and M.Mus.
 Université de Montréal)